 For weddings, there are several unique and beautiful ceremony sites including the Lajitas Chapel which is newly restored with saltillo tile, adobe walls, and hand-painted artistry.
 The chapel maintains its original 19th-century charm and has been designated a Historic Landmark.
 You also have excellent and unusual choices for the rehearsal dinner, reception, and honeymoon suite!
 Full catering and other wedding services are available.
 You could have your reception at the concert stage, at Ocotillo, by the pool, at the Calvary Post courtyard, the ballroom, or other choices.

-Good news for those of you who would like to own property in Lajitas.
+Good news for those of you who would like to own property in Lajitas or rent a larger condo for your group.
 12 new beautiful 2100 square feet condominiums are being built around the lake behind the pro shop.
 These condominiums will be fully furnished with 2 bedrooms and 2.5 baths and have full kitchens, a fireplace and all of the comforts of home.
 Email Scott Beasley for more details and pricing.

 Lajitas Golf Resort is not the easiest resort to get to but it's well worth the trip and most people will arrive by car.
-This year Lajitas Golf Resort is providing private air charter service from anywhere in the State of Texas on a 30 passenger Embraer 135 Jet!
+Lajitas Golf Resort is providing private air charter service from anywhere in the State of Texas on a 30 passenger Embraer 135 Jet!
 Fly private with valet parking next to the plane and no security lines are required to board the plane.
+Or fly in on your own plane.
 The Lajitas airport is 5 minutes from the resort and a shuttle will be waiting for your arrival.
 Fly and you'll have lots more time for golf and the activities!
 Email Kathy Akers for more details and pricing.

-Bottom line, Lajitas Golf Resort and Spa is clearly one of the best and most unique resorts in Texas.
-From cowboy chic rugged luxury lodging to tons of activities and things to do.
-Lajitas Golf Resort and Spa may be a little difficult to get to, but it is well worth the trip.
-We are already making plans to return next year with the kids and grandkids.
+Bottom line, Lajitas Golf Resort is clearly one of the best and most unique resorts in Texas.
+From cowboy chic rugged luxury lodging to tons of activities and things to do including the #2 rated golf course in Texas.
+Lajitas Golf Resort may be a little difficult to get to, but it is well worth the trip.
+We are already making plans to return next year with the kids and grand kids.